-Learning Outcome Module Code On successful completion of the Foundation Degree, students will be able to: Apply legal and ethical principles to the care and safeguarding of vulnerable people FDPH2001 Explore theoretical concepts related to loss, grief and bereavement FDPH2001 Examine the value base underpinning the provision of care for the dying and bereaved FDPH2001 Demonstrate understanding of different research approaches and methodologies in relation to Evidence Based Practice FDPH2002 Demonstrate an understanding of the design and execution of evidence, data production and application.
-FDPH2002 Demonstrate an understanding of ethical and anti-oppressive issues in relation to research and evidence based practice FDPH2002 Demonstrate knowledge of pharmacology and pharmacokinetics and the appropriate administration of a range of drugs including (not exclusively) JRCALC.
-FDPH2003
+Learning Outcome Module Code On successful completion of the Foundation Degree, students will be able to: Demonstrate knowledge and understanding of functional levels of organisation within the body FDPH1001 Demonstrate knowledge and understanding of the nervous system, skeletal system, the three stages of labour and gastrointestinal systems FDPH1001 Demonstrate a basic knowledge of pharmacokinetics, pharmacodynamics, legal and general aspects of medicines management FDPH1001 Demonstrate knowledge and understanding of the respiratory and cardiovascular systems FDPH1002 Discuss the concepts of health and safety and infection control in relation to paramedic practice FDPH1003 Discuss the role and responsibilities of the paramedic practitioner within the broader context of the NHS and inter-professional agenda.
+FDPH1003 Explore the role of the paramedic in the promotion of health and health education FDPH1003 Demonstrate an understanding of the legal, professional and ethical frameworks associated with the delivery of care and paramedic practice FDPH1003 Demonstrate an understanding of theories of interpersonal communication FDPH1003 Demonstrate ability to practice within legal, ethical and professional frameworks FDEC1005 Apply legal and ethical principles to the care and safeguarding of vulnerable people FDPH2001 Explore theoretical concepts related to loss, grief and bereavement FDPH2001 Examine the value base underpinning the provision of care for the dying and bereaved FDPH2001 Demonstrate understanding of different research approaches and methodologies in relation to Evidence Based Practice FDPH2002 Demonstrate an understanding of the design and execution of evidence, data production and application.
+FDPH2002 Demonstrate an understanding of ethical and anti-oppressive issues in relation to research and evidence based practice FDPH2002

+Demonstrate knowledge of pharmacology and pharmacokinetics FDPH2003 and the appropriate administration of a range of drugs including (not exclusively) JRCALC.